Sunshine Empire: History

 Prior to the existence of Sunshine Empire, its founders had had a long history of establishing similar investment schemes under various business names, with none ever having been materialized.
 The projects were claimed to have failed, and investors would have been unable to recoup anything after the fund collection was completed.
 However, its founders had evaded legal charges by operating on legal loopholes in their contracts.

 Management

-It was reported that there was also a group of middle-aged people who were trained separately from the majority and who drove luxury sedans like Mercedes-Benzes and BMWs despite being only in their early twenties.
-These "car achievers" were also known as managers who always dressed smartly in black suits and carried Montblanc pens and wallets.
-According to a former member of Sunshine Empire, these managers would take other members out for supper after the training sessions because they said it would foster bonding and that it was an opportunity for other members to see the cars they drove.
+It was reported that there were separate groups within the company; a group of middle-aged people who were trained separately from the majority, and managers who drove luxury sedans like Mercedes-Benzes and BMWs with some being only in their early twenties, and other members.
+The managers were always dressed in black suits and carried Montblanc pens and wallets.
+The managers would also take other members out for supper after the training sessions because they said it would foster bonding and that it was an opportunity for other members to see the cars they drove.